kentliau/redbubble-template/readme.md

 What the colors mean
 - **Green**: Main printing zone, you should focus your design around here.
-- **Red**: Bleeding printing zone, your artwork should cover up to this zone, but it should be non crucial as it will be cut off cause by different in size of the same products or small printing offset
+- **Red**: Bleeding printing zone, your artwork should cover up to this zone, but it should be non crucial as it will be cut off cause by different in size of the same products or small printing offset.
 - **Blue**: Rectangular boundary, your artwork should cover up to this point as well, similar to bleeding zone, this zone serve two purpose, one is to give a rectangular constrainst/proportion, second is to compensate the offset cause by printer.

 For template without printing zone or bleeding zone specified, it means it is rectangular printing zone, you should avoid design around the edge.